- How is neuroblastoma treated?

-One of the most common and serious short-term effects is an increased risk for infection.
+One of the most common and serious short-term effects is an increased risk for serious infections.
 Antibiotics are often given to try to prevent this.
-Other side effects, like low red blood cell and platelet counts, may require blood product transfusions or other treatments.
+Other side effects, like low red blood cell and platelet counts, might require blood product transfusions or other treatments.

 Late or long-term side effects

-Some complications and side effects can persist for a long time or may not occur until years after the transplant.
+Some complications and side effects can last for a long time or might not occur until months or years after the transplant.
 These can include:

 - Radiation damage to the heart or lungs

 - Problems with the thyroid or other hormone-making glands

 - Damage to bones or problems with bone growth